virtual-beetle/discord-bot/README.md

 This is a very tiny project which implements a bot that could interact with users in channel.
 It is based on `discord.js`.

+[Here](https://discordpy.readthedocs.io/en/latest/discord.html) is a how-to for setting up a discord bot.

 ## Function

 Very limited for now.